Neurocraft/neurocraft/README.md

 [![Downloads](https://img.shields.io/github/license/neurocraft/neurocraft)](LICENSE)
 [![Downloads](https://img.shields.io/github/downloads/Neurocraft/Neurocraft/total)](https://github.com/Neurocraft/neurocraft/releases)

+## Why Neurocraft?

 [Neurocraft](http://neurocraft.co.uk) is a platform featuring peer-reviewed methodology for feature extraction and modelling of electrophysiological data.
-It runs on MATLAB and its beta release will also be available on Windows and Mac OS X as stand-alone applications.

 - **SOTA.** Powered by a wavelet coherence engine, Neurocraft is able to push the envelope with ultra-high temporal and frequency resolution of neuronal dynamics.
 All actions (e.g. layout, filter, drag) run in real-time.
 - **Simple.** Easy to install and [get started](https://www.neurocraft.co.uk/#get_started).
 An UI that is centered around the visualization.
 Like Photoshop™ for brain networks.